Skip to main content

 • “Gameplay is fun, smooth, and polished with little to no glitches or bugs.”

 • “Crashing and hang-ups every 30-40 minutes.
-I tried fixes from the community, nothing worked.
-Contacted Rebellion and got a fix from them, and it broke the game worse; now it doesn't run for more than a few seconds before it freezes, causing the need to forcefully restart the entire computer.”
+I tried fixes from the community, but nothing worked.
+I contacted the developers and got a fix from them, and it broke the game worse.
+Now it doesn't run for more than a few seconds before it freezes, causing the need to forcefully restart the entire computer.”

 • humor